grandrea/Alphafold-analysis/README.md

 Collection of scripts to survey a directory of alphafold multimer runs.

+it will go in each directory and make pLDDT and PAE plots delimited by sequence, provided the results directory contains a .fasta of the sequence.

 first make all summary files and plot all PAE, pLDDT by